Welcome to Bond

 Need a hand?

 It won’t take long for Bond to feel like home.
-But to help you settle in sooner, we’ve got some handy tips and tricks to help you navigate your first week.
+But, so you can settle in sooner, we’ve got some handy tips and tricks to help you navigate your first week.

 Reading room numbers